-If you are unsure whether this is the right course for you please contact the course coordinator (Anne Lausch alausch@uwo.ca) or the undergraduate chair (Angela Borchert borchert@uwo.ca).
+If you are unsure whether this is the right course for you please contact the course coordinator (Anne Lausch alausch@uwo.ca).
 Students who have not completed the course prerequisite(s) but know enough German may be issued special permission to register.